The Spooky Tale of Captain Underpants: Hack-a-Ween

-The Spooky Tale of Captain Underpants: The Horrifyingly Haunted Hack-a-Ween (commonly referred to as Hack-a-Ween or Captain Underpants: Hack-a-Ween) is a 2019 American animated Halloween special of the Netflix series The Epic Tales of Captain Underpants, which is based on the children's book franchise Captain Underpants by Dav Pilkey.
-The special was released on October 8, 2019, and serves as a seasonal spin-off episode within the continuity of the show.
+The Spooky Tale of Captain Underpants: The Horrifyingly Haunted Hack-a-Ween (commonly referred to as Hack-a-Ween or Captain Underpants: Hack-a-Ween) is a 2019 American animated Halloween special and season spin-off episode of the Netflix series The Epic Tales of Captain Underpants.
+The series is based on the children's book franchise Captain Underpants by Dav Pilkey.
+The special was released on October 8, 2019.

 Plot

-George Beard and Harold Hutchins love Halloween.
-Their principal, Mr. Krupp, however, does not.
-He and a student, Melvin Sneedly campaign Hall-no-Ween, a movement to make it illegal.
-They hold a town council meeting and convince all the parents to make it illegal.
-However, George and Harold won’t give up that easily.
-They create Hack-a-Ween, a “legally safe alternative” involving “disguises” and “sneak-or-snacking” instead of costumes and trick-or-treating.
-They then talk to the owner of their favourite Halloween store, Hallo-Warehouse, and get him to create a haunted house to convince the adults to join them.
-However, Melvin, wanting to stop it, turns 3 inflatables into real creatures.
-Though George and Harold make amends with Melvin, it’s too late.
-So they turn their principal into the superhero Captain Underpants to fight the inflatables.
-After winning, the three children go sneak-or-snacking together.
+George Beard and Harold Hutchins love Halloween, which is sharply contrasted by their principal, Mr. Krupp. and a fellow student, Melvin Sneedly.
+Krupp and Melvin launch a Hall-no-Ween campaign, seeking to outlaw the holiday.
+They hold a town council meeting and successfully convince all the parents to make Halloween illegal.

+In retaliation, George and Harold create Hack-a-Ween, describing it as a "legally safe alternative".
+This alternative replaces costumes with "disguises" and trick-or-treating with "sneak-or-snacking".
+To win over the adults, they talk to the owner of their favourite Halloween store, Hallo-Warehouse, and get him to create a haunted house.

+However, Melvin, wanting to stop the event, turns three ordinary inflatables into real creatures.
+Although George and Harold reconcile with Melvin, the danger is unleashed.
+Their only solution is to turn their principal into the superhero Captain Underpants to fight the inflatables.
+After winning the battle, the three children go sneak-or-snacking together.